akmalnawfer/3p-noon-daily-standup/README.md

 # 3P Daily Updates
-29th Sep 2022
+30th Sep 2022

 ## Gurpreet
-HB: Group permissions, Edit group Integrations
+HB: Group permissions, Edit group Integrations => contd.

 ## Kuldeep
-HB: queryengine V2 changes HBWFM 500 => 377 sidebar UI
+HB: 377 sidebar UI

 ## Chandrama
-Magic: Zustand go through => waiting for tasks
+Magic: Zustand Documentation

-Flash: N/A
+Flash: Go through backlog to if there are any tickets to pickup

 ## Praveen
-Magic: Review INL UI => waiting for tasks connect W/ Inham

-Flash: N/A
+Magic: Backlog tickets

+Flash: Go through backlog to if there are any tickets to pickup

 ## Himanshu
+Magic: Magic backlog tickets, Notifications panel discussion

 HB: waiting for any changes on access mgt (if requested by FE)

-Magic: MWFM-1163 (ticket details notification errors), notifications panel approach documentation.

 Flash: N/A

 InstaHelp: N/A

 ## Akmal
-QueryEngine: Adding tracker events to queryengine => contd. (on-hold)
+QueryEngine: Adding tracker events to queryengine (contd) => PRD release HB7

 Magic: N/A